Military Motorcycle Shipping

 You can ship one motorcycle overseas at the government's expense if you or a family member does it.
 However, it must be for the strict personal use of the family member or yourself.
 To transport a second military motorcycle, contact the Transportation Office and inquire about potential restrictions.

-Family members must remain on tour for at least 12 months overseas when the military motorcycle arrives at its loading port.
+Family members must remain on tour overseas for at least 12 months when the military motorcycle arrives at its loading port.
 A military spouse can send a bike to the port if they’ve obtained a Special Power of Attorney.

-Preparation for Military Motorcycle Shipping
+Understanding Eligibility and Entitlements for Military Motorcycle Shipping

 Before shipping a motorcycle, you must prepare accordingly.
 To prevent leaking while transporting it, drain its fluids, such as gasoline, coolant or engine oil.
 Release some air from its tires and remove or unplug the battery.
 This will help stabilize the bike and prevent electrical problems.